MelakuDemeke/alx-system_engineering-devops/0x19-postmortem/README.md

 - **Root Cause:** The incident was caused by a poorly optimized database schema update, resulting in inefficient queries, elevated CPU load, and reduced response times.
 - **Resolution:** The problematic database schema update was reverted to the previous version, mitigating the high CPU load and restoring normal system functioning.
 A comprehensive code review ensured similar issues were not present elsewhere.

-**Corrective and Preventative Measures:**
+*## **Corrective and Preventative Measures:**
 - **Improvements/Fixes:**
-  - Optimize database queries to enhance efficiency.
+  - Taught our database some yoga to optimize those queries.
-  - Implement automated testing for database schema changes to catch performance regressions.
+  - Enlisted an AI bouncer for automated testing of database schema changes, so we can catch those party crashers.
-  - Strengthen communication between development and operations teams to ensure awareness of upcoming changes.
+  - Set up a hotline between the development and operations teams to prevent future surprises.
 - **Tasks to Address Issue:**
-  - Revisit and optimize database schema design to prevent future performance bottlenecks.
+  - Gave our database a makeover, ensuring it's always dressed to impress without the excess baggage.
-  - Implement continuous monitoring for CPU usage, response times, and database performance metrics.
+  - Put our system on a treadmill with continuous monitoring for CPU usage, response times, and overall performance.
-  - Establish and enforce a rigorous code review process for critical system updates.
+  - Decreed a strict dress code for code—no messy updates allowed without a thorough review.
-  - Define clear rollback procedures for emergency situations.
+  - Installed emergency exits with clear instructions for rollback in case our system decides to throw another tantrum.

 This incident underscored the significance of robust testing and vigilant monitoring during system updates.
 The root cause analysis underscored the importance of optimized database queries and strong collaboration between development and operations teams.